Paul Sewald entered spring training with a chip on his shoulder.

 Paul: He’s the pitching coach at the University of Nevada, Las Vegas.
 We go over there and throw our bullpens before the season, and I did so a couple of times before I went to winter ball.
 It was just me and another kid and so we got a lot of two-on-one time with Greg, which was pretty incredible.
 He has so much knowledge and he just wants to teach, teach, and teach.

 He had six or seven things in my bullpen and I was like, ‘Okay, here’s the thing; some of us can only process maybe one or two things at a time.
 I know you were different than everybody else, but give me one thing to focus on, two things to focus on because I have to limit my ability to focus on something during a bullpen.’

-But it was pretty cool, I didn’t throw any sliders because I was just trying to work on fastball/change at the time.
-And he said, “Your changeup’s your best off-speed pitch, right?”
-And I told him, ‘No, I think I maybe throw it five percent of the time.’
+It was pretty cool.
+I didn’t throw any sliders because I was just trying to work on fastball/change at the time.
+He said, “Your changeup is your best off-speed pitch, right?”
+I told him, ‘No, I think I maybe throw it five percent of the time.’
 And he was like, “What do you mean?”
 And I said, ‘My slider’s my best pitch for sure, that’s my strikeout pitch, that’s my go to.
 I rarely throw a changeup.’